 School History

-Stenwood Elementary School was completed and moved into on February 3, 1964.
-Our school was originally designed with folding walls between classrooms that could be opened during sessions of cooperative teaching.
-During our first year, enrollment was approximately 400 students.
-By September 1964, that number had grown to 584 students, and by September 1965 enrollment had swelled to 705 students.
+Built by the Wayne Construction Company at a cost of $431,000, Stenwood Elementary School was originally designed with 20 classrooms that had folding walls which could be opened during sessions of cooperative teaching.
+During the first year, enrollment was approximately 400 students.
+By September 1964, that number had grown to 584 students.
+One year later, in September 1965, enrollment had swelled to 705 students.

 The Stenhouse Family